MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-telemetry.md

 To enable or disable telemetry after deployment, you need access to the privileged endpoint (PEP) which is exposed on the ERCS VMs.

-1. To Enable: `Set-Telemetry -Enable`
+- To Enable: `Set-Telemetry -Enable`
-2. To Disable: `Set-Telemetry -Disable`
+- To Disable: `Set-Telemetry -Disable`

 PARAMETER details:
-> .PARAMETER Enable - Turn On telemetry data upload</br>
+- `.PARAMETER Enable` - Turn on telemetry data upload
-> .PARAMETER Disable - Turn Off telemetry data upload
+- `.PARAMETER Disable` - Turn off telemetry data upload

 **Script to enable telemetry:**